quotableorg/react-native-tvos-controller/README.md

 You will receive the specific moving offset tracing data if you enable the pan gesture.
 You can't receive the swipe event anymore.

+You can receive the swipe event and other gestures when it was enabled simultaneously recognizing `reactNativeTvosController.enableRecognizeSimultaneously()`

 ### disablePanGesture

 ```javascript